dannyperichlara/orobaschess/README.md

 1. Positional moves are evaluated diligently only at the first one or two plies for every piece.
 Chess maneuvers of 3 or more moves are very rare.
 2. Depth is important only if we are counting moves.
 So, a deep analysis must be made only in case of tactic moves (ie. checks, captures, promotions, pinning moves, etc.).
+3. From 1 & 2, Orobas applies a massive prune of the tree based on the unlikelihood of making certain moves, and not based on the evaluation of the move itself.
+Although this behaviour is risky, Orobas hasn't show significant differences with these moves pruned or not.
-3. Human analysis of chess positions is mostly based on the recognition of patterns.
+4. Human analysis of chess positions is mostly based on the recognition of patterns.
 The next step in Orobas is to capture the sense of intuitiveness by adding an extra layer of analysis based on pattern recognition.

 The main intention is not to create an AI that plays better than other chess engines nor even better than humans.
 The main goal of Orobas is to play LIKE humans do; this doesn't mean blunder by randomness once in a while; this means that if the engine eventually makes mistakes, it's because these errors emerge from the analysis, the same way mistakes emerge from the human thinking process, and not by programming it.
 The main goal is to achieve the maximum ELO at the least depth possible, the opposite of what engines like Stockfish, Komodo or Alpha Zero do.